 Acne that is painful to the touch or bleeding

 Other than those very rare cases, solving your acne with an over-the-counter treatment is almost always possible, and using a skincare regimen like the Exposed products can clear up your acne without risking the common side effects of medication.

 Doctors can be costly and time-consuming, especially when you could be getting similar or better effects with more convenient products.

-Remember if you are already taking prescribed oral medications, do not stop taking them until you've spoken with a doctor first, as you may need to taper off instead of stopping abruptly.
+Remember if you are already taking prescribed oral medications for acne, do not stop taking them until you've spoken with a doctor first, as you may need to taper off instead of stopping abruptly.

 Regular, Consistent Skin Care First